Access

 Under the default settings, users will need to create an account.
 Upon navigating back to the login page, they'll see a message to Add SSO.
 (This option must be activated by the administrator first.
 See Authentication, Customizing Admin Settings.)
 Logging in a second time through SSO will automatically associate the SSO settings to the user's account.

 Alternatively, if Allow Registration is active in the application settings, users can sign up with SSO directly.
-While this creates an account automatically it also creates a random secure password which can be reset and used provided the option to login through username/password is active.
+This creates the account and an access request in one step — the person then sees an "account awaiting administrator approval" notice on the login page until an admin approves the request (admins holding CreateUser are notified by email when it arrives).
+The account also carries a random secure password which can be reset and used provided the option to login through username/password is active.

 SSO settings can be removed from a user's profile by any user with the UserUpdate admin right from the './admin/users' page.